-These regulations govern agriculture aircraft in the United States and encompass the dispensing of any chemical designed to treat the soil or crops.
+These regulations govern agriculture aircraft in the United States and encompass the dispensing of an economic poison designed to treat the soil or crops.
 Special certification rules for these pilots include knowledge and skill tests for the safe handling of poisons, agricultural chemicals, and basic medical knowledge of the symptoms of poisoning.
-There is also a special flight test and many of the rules of other aircraft operations are altered for Part 137 aircraft.
+There is also a special skill test (flight) and some rules that differ from part 91 that allow for low altitude aerial application amongst others.
 These include a requirement for a safety harness, operating without positioning lights, and restrictions from operating over congested areas.
 Special record keeping must be maintained.

 Eligibility (FSIMS Volume 2, Chapter 8, Section 3)